Lycée Guebre-Mariam

 The French government spends around €4 million every year on LGM, which comes out to about €2,500 per student.

 Namesake

-The school's name commemorates Dedjazmatch Guebre Mariam Gari (or, without his military title: Guebre Mariam Gari), who was an anti-fascist resistance fighter during the Second Italo-Abyssinian War in 1935, when Italy invade Abyssinia.
-His name, Guebre Mariam, literally means “servant of Mary”.
+The school's name commemorates Dejazmach Gebre Mariam Gari, who was an Ethiopian anti-fascist resistance fighter during the Second Italo-Ethiopian War and the subsequent Italian occupation of Ethiopia.
+His name, Gebre Mariam, translates to “servant of Mary”.